Returning to Vietnam

 The Reflection

-Program #1This program is for combat veterans who want to return to Vietnam with the men who served beside them.
-Each group brings together approximately twenty veterans from the same unit to revisit the places tied to their service, their losses, and their survival.
-This is a unit-based return built on brotherhood, trust, and shared memory.
-You go back together, face what remains together, honor those who did not come home together, and begin the work of healing together.
+This program is designed for combat Veterans who want to return to Vietnam alongside the men who served beside them.
+Each journey brings together approximately twenty Veterans from the same unit to revisit the places connected to their service, their losses, and their survival.
+Built on brotherhood, trust, and shared memory, this is a return made together.
+Veterans stand again on the ground that changed their lives, honor those who did not come home, and confront what has remained with them for decades.
+Through that shared experience, they can reflect, remember, and begin healing together.
 No one is left behind.

 Individual Veterans

-Program #2This program is for combat veterans who are no longer connected to their unit or the men they served beside, whether through lost contact, time, or death, but still carry the need to return.
-Small, carefully organized groups provide a respectful and structured path back to Vietnam.
-Veterans revisit places of personal significance, honor those who did not come home, and face memories they may have carried alone for decades.
+This program is for combat Veterans who no longer have contact with the men they served beside, whether through time, distance, lost connection, or loss.
+Yet the need to return may remain.
+Small, carefully organized groups offer a respectful and supported path back to Vietnam.
+Veterans revisit places of personal meaning, honor friends who did not come home, and face memories they may have carried alone for decades.
+Though they may not return with their original unit, they do not return alone.

 UPCOMING PROGRAMS